rebcabin/tangledown/README.md

 #### Brian Beckman
-#### Tue, 30 Aug 2022
+#### Sun, 4 Sep 2022
-#### v0.0.5
+#### v0.0.6

 ## OVERVIEW

-### SOFTWARE AS LITERATURE
+### WRITING MATTERS

+Leslie Lamport, Turing-Award Winner, 2013, said, approximately:

+> Writing is Nature's Way of showing you how sloppy your thinking is.
+Coding is Nature's Way of showing you how sloppy your writing is.
+Testing is Nature's Way of showing you how sloppy your coding is.

+### CREATIVE WRITING 101

 You're writing a murder mystery.
-METHOD 1: You introduce a data sheet with all the characters and their relationships to all the other characters.
+METHOD 1: Start with a data sheet: all the characters and their relationships.
 Francis stands to inherit, but Evelyn has a life-insurance policy on Victor.
 Bobbie is strong enough to swing an axe.
 Alice has poisonous plants in her garden.
 Charlie has a gun collection.
 Danielle is a chef and owns sharp knives.
-You lay out their schedules and whereabouts for several weeks.
-After presenting the data sheet, you write down the murder and the solution.
+Lay out their schedules and whereabouts for several weeks.
+Finally, write down the murder and the solution.

 METHOD 2: There's a murder.
 Your romantic detective asks "Who knew whom?
 Who benefitted?
 Who could have been at the scene of the crime?
 What was the murder weapon?
 Who could have done it?"